faycalbek10/faycalbek10/README.md

 - 👋 Hi, I’m @faycalbek10
-- 👀 I’m interested in robotics , AI , embeded systems
+- 👀 I’m interested in robotics , AI , embedded systems
 - 🌱 I’m currently learning django framework
 - 💞️ I’m looking to collaborate on some web dev projects
 - 📫 How to reach me :